RaghavVerma24/ChessAI/README.md

 ### Customization

-You can customize the AI by changing the `max_depth` parameter in `ai.py`.
-A higher `max_depth` value will result in a stronger AI, but will also increase the processing time required for each move.
+You can customize the AI by changing the `depth` parameter in `ai.py`.
+A higher `depth` value will result in a stronger AI, but will also increase the processing time required for each move.